Skip to main content

 To begin working with data model attributes, navigate to Administration admin button on the upper-right corner and under Data, click Models.
 Click the data model for which you want to view or edit the attributes and click Attributes.

 The attributes page allows you to create, edit, delete, or order attributes.
-The following table describes the columns on the attributes page:

 Attribute types